nais/blog/content/posts/tracing-from-0-to-100.md

 But as time went on, we noticed that the adoption rate some times dropped.
 Some teams disabled tracing because it consumed more resources, others disabled it because they didn't see the value in it.
 We also saw that some teams had trouble understanding the traces and how to use them effectively.

+It is clear that we need to do more to educate the developers on how to use traces effectively, but more on that later.

 ## The road to success is paved with challenges

 While we have made great progress towards getting OpenTelemetry adopted by our applications and developers, there have been bumps along the road.